-Inspiration: “SEE” The project will primarily focus on women by hoping to normalise images of them being active, outdoors, moving, being brave and facing their fears.
-See&Do documents those who are already active & creates opportunities for others to try.
+Inspiration: See&Do documents those who are already active & creates opportunities for others to try.
 It is about ‘Seeing’ so that others are inspired to ‘Do’.
-Over time the project will widen to a larger discussion on age and sexuality as well as gender.

-Empowerment: “DO” When we see what others can do it tells us that we can also therefore start to learn and be capable of it too.
+Action & Empowerment: When we see what others can do it tells us that we can also therefore start to learn and be capable of it too.
 However, it is not always easy to know where or how to start.
-See&Do is working on developing a series of online courses to provide a way for people everywhere to know that they have a starting point.
-The first introductory level online course ‘Strong Body Strong Mind‘ will be released in Spring 2017.
-See&Do founder Julie Angel will soon be running movement workshops and classes across various locations in Southern California.
+See&Do has developed an online course to provide a way for people everywhere to know that they have a starting point.
+The first introductory level online course ‘Strong Body Strong Mind‘ is now available.
+For more details you can read more HERE.

 Connection: None of the people featured in any of the videos, photos or blogs are any more special than the rest of us.
 We are all able and by sharing their stories and images See&Do hopes to connect more people to the idea of what is possible for them to achieve.
 Knowledge is power and knowing that there is someone out there who is already doing what you want to do creates a positive mindset about our own ability and potential for positive change.

 - We all need a little inspiration some times whether in the form of a story of success over adversity or of seeing someone our own age, size or ability achieve their goals.
 With words and images See&Do regularly provides inspiration and confirmation that we are able by sharing stories on the blog and images across social media from all over the world.
 When people ‘see’ they will begin to believe that they too can ‘do’.
 SEE AND READ MORE